What Shore AI actually does

 Shore AI is led by Thomas Mancini, a local software engineer with nearly 20 years of engineering experience.
 The goal is simple: make one important process run better so the team saves time, responds faster, and has less work falling through the cracks.

-How I usually work
+How projects work

-Find the workflow worth fixing first
+Find the handoff worth fixing first

-The starting point is usually intake, follow-up, document routing, reminders, or reporting.
+The starting point is intake, follow-up, document routing, reminders, or reporting.
 Something the team already feels every week.

 Scope one clear before-and-after